yahoo/burst/burst-agent/readme.md

 in the [Fabric](../burst-fabric/readme.md) module.
 These types are used throughout the Burst ecosystem, however the Agent is where these data structures are accessible via external APIs.
-The Burst Master hosts the Agent server and the Agent client is used internally and made available externally.
+The Burst Supervisor hosts the Agent server and the Agent client is used internally and made available externally.